Oh Madeline: Overview

-The show revolves around Madeline Wayne, a housewife bored after 10 years of marriage to Charlie, a sweet but square man who made his living writing steamy romance novels under the name Crystal Love.
-Madeline's best friend was Doris, a timid divorcee previously married to Charlie's best friend, a middle-aged swinger named Bob.
-Annie was Charlie's amorous editor.
+The show revolves around Madeline Wayne, a housewife bored after 10 years of marriage to Charlie, a sweet but staid man who makes his living writing steamy romance novels under the name Crystal Love.
+Madeline's best friend is Doris, a timid divorcee previously married to Charlie's best friend, a middle-aged swinger named Bob.
+Annie is Charlie's amorous editor.

 Madeline, bored with her predictable, sedate existence in a middle-class suburb, and wanting to put some zest back in into her life, decides to try every trendy diversion that she can find - such as seaweed-based health foods, exercise clubs, and "ladies only" clubs featuring male strippers.

 The show contained a lot of slapstick comedy, as well as marital misunderstandings in the tradition of I Love Lucy.
 The show is notable as the first television show produced by Carsey-Werner Productions, which would go on to produce numerous sitcoms with comedians as leads over the next several decades.
 Kahn would work with Carsey-Werner again on Cosby (which was also based on a British sitcom One Foot in the Grave) in 1996 until her death in 1999.